livewire/livewire/docs/nesting.md

 </div>
 ```

-Now, if the `Steps` component's `$current` prop is set to "step-1", Livewire will render a component named "step-one" like so:
+Now, if the `Steps` component's `$current` prop is set to "step-one", Livewire will render a component named "step-one" like so:

 ```php
 <?php